YuriHolubeu/yuriholubeu.github.io/content/authors/admin/_index.md

-Currently, I'm a student of Masters of Physics at KU Leuven.
+Currently, I'm a researcher at Institute of Stephen Joseph in Ljubljana.
 Most of my days I keep thinking about some research-related topics or mastering typical methods of physics or mathematics.
 On this webpage, I have collected the notes that I made while passing courses at KU Leuven, MIPT, and while conducting research.
-Approximately all the information from them can be found in cited book, articles and on the internet.
 I work on some of them daily and update them here once a month.
 If you want to discuss some parts of physics, send me an e-mail or contact me on Telegram.